Ethan Bortnick: Early life and education

 Bortnick was born in Pembroke Pines, Florida.
 His parents, Hannah and Gene Bortnick, are Jewish immigrants from Ukraine.
 He attended a Montessori pre-school.
 At three years old, he discovered that he had a set of musical skills, including perfect pitch, on a toy keyboard that eventually led him to appearances on many television shows.
 He stated he has synesthesia.

 Career

 PBS specials

 At 9 years old, Bortnick became the youngest artist to have his own National PBS Concert Special The Power of Music.
 The Power of Music was rated the number-one concert pledge show on public television for 2014–2015.

 In 2017, Bortnick presented the third National PBS television concert "Generations of Music," with a guest appearance by Peter Yarrow (of Peter, Paul and Mary), Bethany Yarrow, and Rufus Cappadocia, also guided by musical director David Rosenthal, and directed by Leon Knoles.

 Bortnick started his own nationwide talent search called "Celebration of Music" in 2017.
-The show travels to various cities across the United States and allows contestants between the ages of 4 to 24 a chance to compete to win the opportunity to perform in a national television show.
+The show travels to various cities across the United States and allows contestants between the ages of 4 and 24 a chance to compete to win the opportunity to perform in a national television show.